 Sticky Slider Navigation

 This is a practically applicable bootstrap navbar design.
 Instead of placing the navbar at the top, the creator thas placed it just below the header section.
 As the user scrolls down the page, the navbar moves to the top and remains as a sticky bar.
 If you are making an interactive landing page, bootstrap navbar like this will help you give an immersive experience to the users.
-In the demo, the navbar is treated as a single page navbar, so you can simply click the option and jump to the section you want.
-The creator has made it a responsive design, so you can use this bootstrap design easily on your website.
+In the demo, the navbar is treated as a single page navbar, so you can click the option and jump to the section you want.
+The creator has made it responsive, so you can use this bootstrap design easily on your website.